The Impact of Solar Radiation on the Martian Upper Atmosphere

 \section{Dataset and Method of Analysis}

-In this study, we considered the region of the Martian atmosphere between the upper thermosphere and lower exosphere (150--500 km) with the exobase level at $\approx$220\,km.
-This region is identified as the space where the interaction of solar EUV and charged particle radiation play an essential role in the dynamics of the spatial and temporal distribution of various atmospheric constituents takes place.
-Enhanced solar radiation levels may lead to the escape of $H$ and $O$, due to the relatively weak surface gravity of Mars as compared to the Earth (\cite{Fox1993_ProductionAndEscapeOfN-atomsAtMars}).
-Hence we search and explore the Martian thermosphere–exosphere composition data along with solar EUV and solar wind parameters obtained near simultaneously from multiple payloads of MAVEN and MOM.
-While both spacecraft measured the upper atmospheric composition and densities, their respective spatial and temporal coverages were quite different, particularly for the altitudes of interest.
-Hence to get valuable data for studying the stated atmospheric altitude range and favourable solar illumination intervals, we have selected the period of the first half of June 2018 for the current study.
-Such a coincidence of getting near-simultaneous observations is very rare and has happened for the first time for the Martian atmosphere with no near-future possibility of its recurrence.
+In this study, we mainly consider the region of the Martian atmosphere between the upper thermosphere and lower exosphere ($\sim$150-300 km) with the exobase level at $\sim$220 km.
+This region is identified as the space where the interaction of solar EUV and charged particle radiation with various atmospheric constituents takes place.
+Enhanced solar radiation levels may lead to the escape of $H$ and $O$, due mainly to the relatively weak surface gravity of Mars as compared to that of the Earth [14].

+While both spacecraft measured the upper atmospheric composition and densities, their respective spatial and temporal coverage are quite different with reference to the altitudes of interest.
+We could only select the period of June 2018 with near simultaneous observation in the height range of interest.
+Such a coincidence of getting near-simultaneous observations is very rare and has happened for the first time.

-Further, the period of only June 1–15, 2018 has been selected and the second half of June 2018 avoided, which was affected by the Planet Encircling Dust Event (PEDE).
-The effect of the global dust storm on thermospheric densities has been studied using the available MENCA and NGIMS data for the second half of June 2018 which demonstrated the asymmetry between the daytime and nighttime thermospheric density observations of both the spacecraft [15].
+Further, the period of only June 1-15, 2018 has been selected and the second half of June 2018 avoided, which was affected by the Planet Encircling Dust Event (PEDE).
+The effect of the global dust storm on thermospheric densities has been studied using the available MENCA and NGIMS data for the event during the second half of June 2018 which demonstrated the asymmetry between the daytime and nighttime thermospheric density observations of both the spacecraft [15].
 In an earlier study we have already shown the highly sensitive response of the neutral atmospheric composition and density to an eruptive event of coronal mass ejection (CME) using MENCA data for December 2015, when MAVEN data was not available [12].